You’ll love the basil in this strawberry basil freezer jam — it is the perfect complement to your favorite slice of toast.

 - 1/4 cup finely chopped fresh basil leaves

 - In a large bowl, mash strawberries using a potato masher.
-Measure out exactly two cups and return to bowl.
-If there are extras, you can eat those but you want to be pretty exact with this recipe.
+Measure out exactly two cups, setting aside any extra mashed berries, and add the 2 cups back to bowl.
+Save the extra mashed berries for another use.
+You want to be as exact with the recipe measurements as possible.

 - To the 2 cups of mashed strawberries, stir in 4 cups of granulated sugar.
-Mix well to combine and moisten all the sugar and then let stand for 10 minutes, stirring occasionally.
+Mix well to combine, making sure the sugar is completely incorporated, and then let the berry mixture stand for 10 minutes, stirring occasionally.

-- Meanwhile, in a small saucepan, combine fruit pectin and 3/4 cup water.
+- After 10 minutes, in a small saucepan, combine fruit pectin and 3/4 cup water.
 Bring to a boil on high heat, stirring constantly.
 When it boils, set a timer for one minute.
 Continue to stir constantly and then remove from heat when it has boiled for one minute.

 - Stir pectin and water mixture into the fruit and sugar mixture.
 Stir constantly for about 3-4 minutes or until sugar is completely dissolved and mixture is no longer grainy.
 Stir in chopped basil leaves.